 What are the Wind Energy Checklists?

-- The Wind Energy Checklists outline the information needed for the AEP Wildlife Biologist to facilitate the AEP review process referred to in AUC Rule 007.
+- The Wind Energy Checklists outline the information needed for the Alberta government Wildlife Biologist to facilitate the government's review process referred to in AUC Rule 007.

 - Checklists can be found online at:

 Which Wind Energy Checklist do I use for my wind energy project?